rust-lang/book/second-edition/nostarch/chapter19.md

 define a function without specifying what types it can deal with.
 So why use associated types?

-Let's examine the difference with an example that implements the `Iterator` trait on the `Counter` struct.
-In Listing 13-6, we specified that the `Item` type was `u32`:
+Let’s examine the difference with an example that implements the `Iterator` trait on the `Counter` struct from Chapter 13.
+In Listing 13-21, we specified that the `Item` type was `u32`:

+Filename: src/lib.rs

 ```
 impl Iterator for Counter {
     type Item = u32;

     fn next(&mut self) -> Option<Self::Item> {
+        // --snip--
 ```

 This feels similar to generics.
 So why not just define the `Iterator` trait